 - Any future assessment will take into account whether the objectives have been achieved, and whether patients are going to be at risk if the conditions are removed.

-The student’s progress will be monitored by the College and reviewed after a set period of time by the Chair of the Committee, with reference to the College, who may then decide:
+The student’s progress will be monitored by the Faculty/School and reviewed after a set period of time by the Chair of the Committee, with reference to the Faculty/School, who may then decide:

 a) that the conditions have been met and to close the matter provided there are no further concerns raised during the monitoring period; or